Azure/FTALive-Sessions/content/management/azure-cost-governance/readme.md

 **Questions?** Feel free to type them in the chat window at any time.
 Note that questions you post will be public.

-**Feedback** We would like to hear your thoughts, please provide us your feedback [https://aka.ms/ftalive-feedback](https://aka.ms/ftalive-feedback).
+**Feedback** We would like to hear your thoughts, please provide us your feedback [https://aka.ms/ftalive-feedback](https://aka.ms/ftalive-feedback).<br>
+⚠️ *IMPORTANT: For the October 31, 2023 occurrence, please enter **20921** for the Reactor Event Code on the survey*⚠️

 ## Overview